olewsaa/amateur-radio/Winlink-Linux-amd64/README.md

 ### Step by step cut'n paste
-As the installastion is only done once or very few doing it manually by cut-n-paste make sense here.
+As the installation is only done once or very few doing it manually by cut-n-paste make sense here.
 Any errors or warnings can be dealt with immediately.
 A script would make perfect sense if this processes would be repeated, but we live in a dynamic world where versions change quite often.
-Even this manual procecdure break from time to time.
+Even this manual procedure break from time to time.

 The file [Install-VARA-AMD64.md](https://github.com/olewsaa/amateur-radio/blob/main/Winlink-Linux-amd64/Install-VARA-AMD64.md)
 contain a step by step installation instructions for manual assisted